Middlebury College: Traditions

 Middlebury's Winter Carnival is the oldest student-run winter carnival in the country, started in 1923.
 The Winter Carnival is a weekend-long event and traditionally includes a bonfire and fireworks on the opening night, ski races at the Middlebury College Snow Bowl on Friday and Saturday, and the Winter Ball on Saturday night.
+The Winter Carnival also puts on the Winter Carnival Ice Show, a figure skating event that showcases performances from local kids and teens, Middlebury students, and guest skaters.
+Notable guests include Swiss Olympian Alexia Paganini in 2016 and Jimmy Ma in 2015.

 Middlebury offers a mid-year graduation for those students who complete coursework at the end of January.
 These students are usually "Febs," students who began their Middlebury careers as February first-years.
 The mid-year graduation tradition is for all graduating seniors to ski down the Middlebury College Snow Bowl in their caps and gowns to receive their diplomas.

 Middlebury Outdoor Programs organizes outdoor orientations for incoming students in September and February.
 These orientations involve several days of hiking, rock climbing, kayaking, snowshoeing, and other activities in the wilderness around Middlebury.

 Following the New Traditions Contest initiated by President Laurie Patton in the spring of 2018, Middlebury held its first Panther Day on October 20, 2018.
 The new tradition was held during Homecoming Weekend and included a parade of student clubs and organizations, in an effort to build school spirit.
 A group of student protesters lined the side of the parade route to call attention to the lack of support by the college for survivors of sexual assault.
-Protesters silently held signs with phrases including “We believe survivors, Midd should too” and “Green Dot is not enough” (Green Dot refers to a College initiative to train students to intervene in situations of potential sexual violence, specifically focused on parties as sites of sexual violence).

 New England Review

 The New England Review (NER) is a quarterly literary journal published by Middlebury College.
-Founded in New Hampshire in 1978 by poet, novelist, editor and professor Sydney Lea and poet Jay Parini, it was published as New England Review & Bread Loaf Quarterly from 1982 (when it moved to Middlebury College), until 1991 as a formal division of the Bread Loaf Writers' Conference.
-In 1991, the magazine reverted to its original name, New England Review, and opted to have only informal ties with the Writers' Conference.

 NER publishes poetry, fiction, translations, and a wide variety of non-fiction in each issue.
-NER consistently publishes work from established writers as well as work from up-and-coming new writers.
 It has published work by many who have gone on to win major awards such as the Pulitzer Prize, the National Book Award, and the National Book Critics Circle Award.